PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 General Steps To Start A Code Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Make sure your local changes have been pushed to your working branch/fork.
+Make sure your local commits have been pushed to your working branch/fork.
     You can accomplish this by running:
     ::